waynecen/waynecen/README.md

 ## 👋 Wayne Cen — @waynercen — [<u>Portfolio &#8594;</u>](https://waynecen.com)
 Hi, I'm Wayne!
-I'm a design graduate from Toronto, Canada who has found a passion for programming.
-I started learning how to program in Oct 2021, through Harvard's CS50x course, The Odin Project (full stack web development course), Scrimba, and _a lot_ of Googling.
+I'm a software developer and product designer.
+I started learning how to program since Oct 2021, through The Odin Project (full stack web development course), Scrimba, and a lot of Googling.
 I am someone who really enjoys problem solving and learning new things to develop my strengths.

 ###### When I'm not programming, I'm developing these hobbies:🏸🏐🎾🕹️📷